Who we are

 The practical experience of HNI combined with academic background of TPO led to the development and implementation of innovative care systems in conflict affected areas.
 HealthNet TPO maintains a relationship with our partner organisations TPO Uganda and TPO Nepal.

 Building upon our strengths, HealthNet TPO has adopted a new strategy for 2024-2028, which focuses on the continued integration of mental health and psychosocial support throughout our projects, improving access to health services particularly for vulnerable groups and supporting the growing global need for humanitarian assistance.
 Over the coming five years, we will build strong partnerships, support localisation and maintain a strong, resilient organisation.

 Thirty Years of HealthNet TPO

 In 2022, HealthNet TPO celebrated its thirtieth anniversary.
 For more than three decades, HealthNet TPO has supported millions of people living in conflict-affected and fragile settings across 45 countries to build a healthier future for themselves and those around them.

 Look back at some of our key moments during thirty years of HealthNet TPO.

-We have established a dedicated, independent Ethics Committee to evaluate the processes and to monitor and report to the Board.
+Our dedicated, independent Ethics Committee evaluate processes and report to our Board.
 An external Confidential Contact Person is available in order to avoid conflicts of interest and offer a safe environment.